 Buying a home is exciting, and having the information, tools and resources you need can help.
 Whether it’s figuring out how much home you can afford, understanding different financing options, or navigating the closing process, there are several steps along the way.
-Fortunately, you don't have to go it alone.
-A Chase Home Lending Advisor can help, and there are several online mortgage resources available as well.
+Fortunately, you don't have to do it alone.
+A Chase Home Lending Advisor can help and there are several online mortgage resources available as well.

 Before you start browsing online listings, you should determine how much home you can afford.
-Many factors go into this figure, so using our home affordability calculator is a great way to get this information.
+Many factors go into this figure, so using our home affordability calculator is a great tool to get this information.

 To find out how much home you can afford, you need to make sure you have the correct figures to input into our affordability calculator:

 - Loan term: Choose from the standard 15-, 20-, and 30-year loan periods.